 This organic olive grove is situated near Offida, Le Marche, and run by Tiziano who several years ago saved the abandoned grove and brought the trees back to life.
 The rejuvenated trees now look out over rolling hills of vineyards which the area is most known for, however don't let that fool you as Le Marche is one of the oldest olive cultivation areas in Italy, supplying oil to Rome during the time of the Roman Empire.

 The trees on the Aleandri grove are Leccino, Frantoio, Pendolino, Moraiolo, Maurino varieties.
-They produce certified organic oil with tastes of grass and herbs, with a peppery finish.
+They produce organic oil with tastes of grass and herbs, with a peppery finish.

 Meet Tiziano Aleandri

 Tiziano is both an olive tree pruning champion and a professional extra virgin olive oil taster.
 So he sure knows his stuff.
 His pruning talents brought the trees back from bare trunks and branches to high producing full foliage and his in depth knowledge of taste, quality, and milling produces an exceptional extra virgin olive oil.